SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/MemorySafety.rst

 When you make a copy of ``stepSize`` before calling ``increment(_:)``, it's clear that the value of ``copyOfStepSize`` is incremented by the current step size.
-There's only one access to ``stepSize`` in the function, so there isn't a conflict.
+The read access ends before the write access starts, so there isn't a conflict.

 Passing a single variable
-as the argument to multiple in-out parameters of the same function is also an error.
+as the argument for multiple in-out parameters of the same function is also an error.
 For example: